-The approach presented in Section 3 has been implemented as a plug-in of ProM which is an open source framework for process mining.
-The implemented plug-in is available under the name Discrimination aware decision tree.
+The approach presented in Section 3 has been implemented as a plug-in of ProM which is an open-source framework for process mining.
+The implemented plugin is available under the name Discrimination aware decision tree.
 The inputs of the plug-in are the event log, the Petri-net model of the process, and, the conformance checking results of replaying the given log on the given model.
-Using these inputs, several derivative attributes for enriching traces have been implemented.

-The current implementation focuses on three types of problems in a given process:
+The current implementation focuses on three types of problems in a given process: (1) routing problems, (2) deviation problems, and (3) performance problems.